[Karuizawa — is located across the prefectural border in Nagano Prefecture, check out our page on Nagano Prefecture for information]

 The Wild Bird Forest at Naka-Karuizawa, in Nagano Prefecture, has a justifiable reputation for producing the goods, but even though Copper Pheasant is definitely in that area, in suitable habitat, it can still take a lot of legwork (or a huge amount of good luck) to actually to see one.
 The forest around Mt Myogi, in neighbouring Gunma Prefecture, is another reliable place for the species.

 Anywhere along the forest trail, especially very early in the morning, there is a high chance of seeing pheasants.
-Few people use the track (you are unlikely to meet anyone else) but even so, the pheasants are still very shy and almost invariably flush at first encoutner.
-But they are there, and the writer usually sees/glimpses a few on every visit.
-Occasionally, just occasionally one will walk instead of fly off, but, be prepared, this is the exception rather than the rule.
+Few people use the track (so you are unlikely to meet anyone else) but even so, the pheasants are still very shy and almost invariably flush at first encounter, but they are there to be glimpsed or seen.
+Occasionally, just occasionally, one will walk instead of fly, but this is the exception rather than the rule.

 Besides flushing them, the only other way to know if they are nearby is to listen for the sound of males during their wing-drumming displays.
 The duration of sound is very short and the frequency very low making it very easily missed.
 The short, low-pitched burst has been described as a buzzing sound, but also like a distant engine being turned over.
 These territorial display sounds are most frequently heard during early spring and summer, and the best chances are early in the day.